This post may contain affiliate links. Please see our disclosure policy.

 Golden brown seasoned turkey breast being cut with a large chef knife.

-Looking for air fryer Christmas recipes?
-Try air fryer reindeer chow, air fryer cranberry brie bites, or these air fryer Christmas brownie mix cookies.
+Looking for Air Fryer Christmas recipes?
+Try Air Fryer reindeer chow, Air Fryer cranberry brie bites, or these Air Fryer Christmas brownie mix cookies.

-Tips
+Expert Tips

-How do I store leftover turkey?
+How do I store leftover turkey breast?

 When you are ready to reheat, air fry at 350 degrees F (177 degrees C) for 3-5 minutes.
-You can warm it in the microwave too, but that can make it a little rubbery or taste dry.

 What is the boneless turkey breast ratio per person?

-figure about 1 1/2 pounds of turkey breast per person.
+Figure about 1 1/2 pounds of turkey breast per person.
 If the turkey breast is boneless then figure 1/2 pound per person.
 As an idea for size, I have a 5.8 quart basket, and can easily fit a 5 pound turkey, with ribs removed.

-What if my turkey breast is too large for the air fryer?
+What if my turkey breast is too large for the Air Fryer?

-You can cut it into smaller pieces or choose a turkey breast that fits comfortably in your air fryer basket.
+You can cut it into smaller pieces or choose a turkey breast that fits comfortably in your Air Fryer basket.
 I used kitchen scissors to cut and remove the ribs from my turkey breast.
 This helped it open up an lay flat, to fit in the basket.

-More Air Fryer Recipes
+More Easy Air Fryer Dinners

 Golden brown seasoned turkey breast on a white plate with lemon slices for garnish.